-The type of insurance you need will depend entirely on the type of the business would like to insure.
+The type of insurance you need will depend entirely on the type of business would like to insure.
 This post will cover some of the more popular and relevant insurance types which are useful and can stop you wondering about “what if?” situations.
 You may also hear business insurance referred to as commercial insurance, both of these terms generally refer to the most common business insurance types; public liability and employers’ liability insurance.

 Is business insurance a legal requirement?